benmvp/react-composite-events/README.md

 A "React Composite Event" is an event for a component that is not part of its standard set of events, but is implemented in supplemental JavaScript code.
 It can be an event happening over time.
 In the case of DOM events, it can be a filter of existing DOM events.

 React composite events were originally considered only in the context of DOM events.
-But with React Native and the proliferation of other non-DOM React environments, there are some composite events that do not assume a DOM environment (particularly the [input-related composite events](input/)).
+But with React Native and the proliferation of other non-DOM React environments, there are some composite events that do not assume a DOM environment (particularly the [general composite events](general/)).

 A rather compelling and highly practical example is the "remain-in-state" DOM-related composite events.
 These allow handlers to be executed when a node remains in a specific event state for a specified amount of time (i.e. the user rests the mouse over a node for more than half a second).